haath/Goirate/README.md

 and include it in Goirate's configuration at `~/.goirate/config.toml`.

 Create a watchlist of series, by using the `series add` command.
-This stores a list of your series on your account's configuration, along with the last episode watched for each one.
+This stores a list of your series in your account's configuration, specifically in `~/.goirate/series.toml`, along with the last episode watched for each one.
 The names can be partial, as they will be used to search for the full name on the TVDB API.
 If the last episode is not specified, the API will be used to fetch the number of the last episode that aired for this series.